kiteco/vscode-plugin/docs/README.md

 # Kite for Visual Studio Code

-This extensions adds support for Kite in Visual Studio Code, including:
+This extension adds support for Kite in Visual Studio Code and adds the features:

 - Completion Lists
 - Signature Help
 - Quick Info
 - Goto Definition

-## How to use this extension
+## How to install this extension

 This extension is automatically installed by Kite when you select Visual Studio Code in the list of plugins.

 ### Startup

-When starting VSCode with Kite's plugin for the first time, the Kite's tour will be displayed in the active pane.
+When starting VSCode with Kite for the first time, a brief tour about Kite will be displayed in the active pane.

 ![Kite Tour](./images/kite-tour.png)